ali-raheem/game_of_life/README.md

 On the cheapest arduino clone board I can find labelled only "nano" here is the Arduino IDE output for the Gosper Gun demo on a 32x40 board with wrapping topology, as seen above.

+Builds below include MD_MAX72XX library and avr-gcc support for long and long long arithmetic.

 ### 32x40

 Big enough for a Gosper Gun.

 ```
-Sketch uses 3198 bytes (10%) of program storage space.
+Sketch uses 9142 bytes (29%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 673 bytes (32%) of dynamic memory, leaving 1375 bytes for local variables.
+Global variables use 242 bytes (11%) of dynamic memory, leaving 1806 bytes for local variables.
 Maximum is 2048 bytes.
 ```

 Every other implementation I've seen would use 32*40 bytes for a single frame buffer.
 A stonking 1280 bytes alone.
 Of the ones I tested (stripping away printing) all had circa 4KB globals.

-### 64x64 (uses avr-gxx unsigned long long)
+### 64x64 (uses avr-gcc unsigned long long)
 ```
-Sketch uses 3652 bytes (11%) of program storage space.
+Sketch uses 9360 bytes (30%) of program storage space.
 Maximum is 30720 bytes.
-Global variables use 629 bytes (30%) of dynamic memory, leaving 1419 bytes for local variables.
+Global variables use 606 bytes (29%) of dynamic memory, leaving 1442 bytes for local variables.
 Maximum is 2048 bytes.

 ```

 ## Branches